McDonnell Douglas F-4C Phantom II crash on Davis Islands - 1966

 The tail section of a McDonnell Douglas F-4C Phantom II crash on Davis Islands - 1966.
 Gandy Collection.
 Courtesy of the University of South Florida.

-I was on a school bus on South Davis Blvd On May 26th, 1966, just a few blocks from where a McDonnell Douglas F-4C Phantom II crashed into two homes on Davis Islands.
-We saw some smoke but didn’t know what it was from.
+I was on a school bus on South Davis Blvd on May 26th, 1966, just a few blocks from where a McDonnell Douglas F-4C Phantom II crashed into two homes on Davis Islands.
+We saw some smoke, but didn’t know where it was from.
 It turns out that a supersonic jet was on a training mission from MacDill Air Force Base when trouble developed on board.
 The pilots held on as long as they could until they ejected, landing at the tip of Hookers Point.
 They sustained minor injuries.

 The crash damaged five houses on the south side of the islands on Geneva Place, close to Jamaica Ave, around 8:00 AM on the 26th.
 Miraculously, no one was home or injured.
 All five homes were eventually repaired.
-The house with the main impact, 695 Geneva Place, lasted until early 2025, when it was demolished, presumably due to damage from the storm surge from Hurricane Helene in October 2024 that flooded the islands and caused mass destruction.
+The house with the greatest impact, 695 Geneva Place, stood until early 2025, when it was demolished, presumably due to damage from Hurricane Helene's October 2024 storm surge, which flooded the islands and caused widespread destruction.

 © Chip Weiner.
 All rights reserved